-235 General Prosecutor's Office, 2008, Informe de gestión despacho del Fiscal General de la Nación [Management report of the Office of the Nation's General Prosecutor].
+General Prosecutor's Office, 2008, Informe de gestión despacho del Fiscal General de la Nación [Management report of the Office of the Nation's General Prosecutor].

-236 See Report for the Periodic Universal Exam of Colombia, op. cit.
+37 See Report for the Periodic Universal Exam of Colombia, op. cit.

-237 Colombian Commission of Jurists, 2007, Colombia: el Espejismo de la justicia y la paz [The Mirage of justice and Peace], chapter 5, Bogota: Colombian Commission of Jurists.
+Colombian Commission of Jurists, 2007, Colombia: el Espejismo de la justicia y la paz [The Mirage of justice and Peace], chapter 5, Bogota: Colombian Commission of Jurists.

-238 Information supplied by Mr. Luis González, op. cit.
+Information supplied by Mr. Luis González, op. cit.

-the gravity of crimes has not been a criterion for the prioritization of cases, given that, as it was mentioned before, prosecutors are developing the cases with a focus on the individuals who pertain to a demobilized group, and therefore are investigating and prosecuting all sorts of crimes committed by those individuals at the same time.240 Finally, it can also be concluded that cases are not being prioritized on the grounds of their readiness for being prosecuted either; otherwise, the most advanced case would not be against "El Loro", which apparently lacked the necessary evidence to indict the paramilitary leader for more than three crimes.241
+individuals have been carried out simultaneously, 40 which means that a seniority criterion has not been used either.
+On the other hand, it is possible to conclude that the gravity of crimes has not been a criterion for the prioritization of cases, given that, as it was mentioned before, prosecutors are developing the cases with a focus on the individuals who pertain to a demobilized group, and therefore are investigating and prosecuting all sorts of crimes committed by those individuals at the same time.
+41 Finally, it can also be concluded that cases are not being prioritized on the grounds of their readiness for being prosecuted either; otherwise, the most advanced case would not be against "El Loro", which apparently lacked the necessary evidence to indict the paramilitary leader for more than three crimes.
+42